Lauren J. King: Federal judicial service

 On March 30, 2021, President Joe Biden nominated King to serve as a United States district judge of the United States District Court for the Western District of Washington to the seat vacated by Judge Robert S. Lasnik, who assumed senior status on January 27, 2016.
 On June 9, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 15, 2021, her nomination was reported out of committee by a 13–9 vote.
 On October 5, 2021, the United States Senate invoked cloture on her nomination by a 55–44 vote.
 Her nomination was confirmed later that day by a 55–44 vote.
 She received her judicial commission on December 7, 2021.

+She was sworn in on December 15, 2021.
 She is the first Native-American federal judge to serve in Washington State.
-As of October 2022, she is the seventh overall Native American federal judge in the United States, and the fifth serving on the bench.
+She is the sixth Native American federal judge to serve in the United States.